Getting Started with Obsidian for D&D ✨

 Ensure you have the following enabled under Settings > Core plugins in Obsidian before proceeding:

 Linking notes is simple.
 A link to another note or file is just surrounded by a double set of square brackets: [[]].
-Type [[ to bring up a search for notes and even headings to link to.
+Type [[ to bring up a search for notes, headings, and even blocks to link to.

 Linking